Div20231010/Deploying-OpenCTI-Threat-Intelligence-with-Docker-Compose-on-AWS/README.md

 #### Key Skills: Cloud provisioning, Docker containerization, application deployment, networking, and security.
 ##### Outcome: A fully functional OpenCTI instance hosted on AWS, accessible via web browser, integrated with AlienVault OTX for live threat intelligence feeds.

+## This Project was carried out using the Pay as you go (Subscription) Model

 ```markdown
 ## ⚙️ AWS Setup